 A Need Realized

-The Intercollegiate Knights (alumni from the former service fraternity dedicated to creating lasting legacies at Boise State) realized that the alumni association can provide mentor programs and resources to help students with foster care experience — who face little control over their circumstances — feel part of our Boise State family.
+The Intercollegiate Knights (alumni from the former service fraternity dedicated to creating lasting legacies at Boise State) realized that students with foster care experience face little control over their circumstances, and the alumni association can provide mentor programs and resources to help students succeed – and feel part of our Boise State family.
 Thus they took a leadership role by starting the Intercollegiate Knights Endowed Scholarship supporting students in the Boise State Impact Scholars Program.

 From Foster Care to College Graduate